JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7911 days**.

-And here is a just a random fact -  **An elephant can live up to the age of seventy, or in some cases even more**.
+And here is a just a random fact -  **The game of squash originated in the United Kingdom.
+It came about after a few boys, who were waiting for their turn to play racquets, knocked a ball around in a confined area adjoining the racquets court**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)